My Heart is Afraid to Suffer

 Tomatoes and Melons

-Ada yang suka Tomat dan Melon, tidak? :D
+Ada yang suka Tomat dan Melon, tidak? 😀

 Yup, ini adalah 15 Sec Readingnya Paulo Coelho (lagi).
 Kenapa ingin saya tulisan itu tercatat juga di sini?
 Adalah untuk pengingat diri saya sendiri, untuk tidak apa-apa jika sesekali saya merasa sangat ‘manusia’, yang tidak harus selalu kuat, yang boleh mengabaikan apa yang dipikirkan orang lain, yang kadang ingin menangis.